Topological quantum thermometry: Introduction

-The optimal local quantum thermometer, saturating the fundamental bound of the system's sensitivity to temperature changes, is a two-level many-body system with a single ground state and degenerated manifold of the excited state, with the energy gap proportional to the estimated temperature \cite{Correa2015}.
+The optimal local quantum thermometer, saturating the fundamental bound of the system's sensitivity to temperature changes, is a two-level many-body system with a single ground state and a degenerated manifold of the excited state, with the energy gap proportional to the estimated temperature \cite{Correa2015}.
 Current theoretical efforts in local quantum thermometry are focused on finding the optimal quantum setups that maximize the sensitivity of the system's thermal state to any temperature changes.
-Over the recent years, different systems have been proposed as optimal quantum thermometers, including two-component fermions in a one-dimensional harmonic trap \cite{plodzien2018few, plodzien2018numerically}, thermoelectric systems \cite{thermoelectric, electronic_fluctuations}, quantum critical systems \cite{phase_transition, quantumphasetransition, criticality_thermo, anna-criticality, Aybar2022criticalquantum}, quantum dots \cite{walker2003quantum, haupt2014single, PhysRevApplied.2.024002, chekhovich2017measurement}, color centers in diamonds \cite{Fujiwara_2021}, single qubit dephasing \cite{Razavian2019}, impurities in Bose-Einstein condensates \cite{sabin2014impurities, Correa_2017, mehboudi2019using, PhysRevResearch.4.023191,Glatthard2022bendingrulesoflow} or Fermi gases \cite{PhysRevA.95.053627, Mitchison_2020,PhysRevLett.125.080402, Oghittu_2022, Marti_latest}, as well as exotic models utilizing Unruh-DeWitt detectors \cite{Robles_2017}, utilizing the Berry phase \cite{Martin-Martinez_2013}, and recently proposed machine learning techniques in various setups such as spin systems \cite{abiuso2023optimal, PhysRevA.108.032220,dawid2022modern}, impurities in Bose gases \cite{machine-learning_thermometry}, and even critical systems \cite{salvia2023critical}.
-However, to the best of our knowledge, there is no experimentally feasible proposition for a quantum system realizing the energy level structure required by the optimal local quantum thermometer.
+Over the recent years, different systems have been proposed as optimal quantum thermometers, including two-component fermions in a one-dimensional harmonic trap \cite{plodzien2018few, plodzien2018numerically}, thermoelectric systems \cite{thermoelectric, electronic_fluctuations}, quantum critical systems \cite{phase_transition, quantumphasetransition, criticality_thermo, anna-criticality, Aybar2022criticalquantum, critical_metrology1}, quantum dots \cite{walker2003quantum, haupt2014single, PhysRevApplied.2.024002, chekhovich2017measurement}, color centers in diamonds \cite{Fujiwara_2021}, continuous variable systems \cite{PhysRevApplied.17.034073}, single qubit dephasing \cite{Razavian2019}, impurities in Bose-Einstein condensates \cite{sabin2014impurities, Correa_2017, mehboudi2019using, PhysRevResearch.4.023191,Glatthard2022bendingrulesoflow, Mihailescu2024} or Fermi gases \cite{PhysRevA.95.053627, Mitchison_2020, Oghittu_2022, Marti_latest}, as well as exotic models utilizing Unruh-DeWitt detectors \cite{Robles_2017}, utilizing the Berry phase \cite{Martin-Martinez_2013}, critical systems \cite{salvia2023critical, Ostermann2024}, and spin models \cite{ PhysRevResearch.5.043184, abiuso2023optimal, Ullah2025, Mehboudi2025, Mihailescu2023}.
+In \cite{abiuso2023optimal}, with the help of machine learning techniques \cite{dawid2022modern}, the authors show that assuming only two-body interactions, the optimal local quantum thermometer can be realized with the spin-$1/2$ system in the star-spin geometry; such a system, however, is hard to realize experimentally.\\ \phantom{x} In this work, we show that an idealized optimal local quantum thermometer with degenerated excited state, operating in the sub-nK regime, can be realized in the experimentally feasible system of $N$ spinless fermions in a one-dimensional optical lattice described by the topological Rice-Mele Hamiltonian \cite{PhysRevLett.49.1455}, with specific lattice fillings.
+The proposed quantum thermometer can be tuned to the optimal temperature by varying the lattice dimerization and the staggered onsite potential.
+We characterize the sensitivity of the considered quantum thermometer to the temperature changes in terms of the quantum Fisher information (QFI) and the classical Fisher information (CFI) obtained from the experimentally feasible site occupation measurements.
+The Rice-Mele model in the limit of vanishing staggered potential reduces to the Su-Schrieffer-Heeger (SSH) model \cite{PhysRevLett.42.1698, RevModPhys.60.781} being one of the simplest condensed matter systems that exhibit topological characteristics (for an extensive review, see \cite{RevModPhys.83.1057, RevModPhys.82.3045, Ryu_2010, Asboth2016}).
+The Rice-Mele and SSH models have been experimentally realized in many quantum simulator platforms \cite{arguelloluengo2023synthetic}, such as quantum gases in optical lattices \cite{Atala2013, PhysRevB.98.245148, Lohse2015, Nakajima2016, reid2022observation, Cooper_2019, Walter2023}, acoustic systems \cite{10.1063/1.5051523}, graphene \cite{Rizzo2018}, photonic crystals \cite{PhysRevB.89.085111}, time crystals \cite{Giergiel_2019}, and in Rydberg arrays \cite{doi:10.1126/science.aav9105, Weber_2018, Lienhard:19}.
+There have also been recent proposals of using topological systems as potential quantum sensors \cite{McDonald2020, PhysRevResearch.4.013113, PhysRevLett.129.090503,sarkar2023quantumenhanced, Mukhopadhyay2024}.\\